danaszova/BidVeritas/README.md

-# **SSP Bid Request Testing Framework**
+# **BidVeritas Testing Framework**

-Welcome to the **SSP Bid Request Testing Framework**!
+Welcome to the **BidVeritas Testing Framework**!
 This project provides a complete, realistic testing environment for developers building **DSP bidders** by simulating bid requests for major **Supply-Side Platforms (SSPs)**.
 Whether you're working on OpenRTB integrations or testing DSP responses, this tool simplifies the process by offering **realistic bid request templates** for multiple ad formats.

 ---